Things to Do at Church of St. Francis of Assisi

 Dress modestly with covered shoulders and knees as it's an active place of worship

-Visit during the Feast of St. Francis Xavier (December 3) for special celebrations, but expect large crowds
+Visit during the Feast of St. Francis Xavier (December 3) for special celebrations, but expect larger crowds

 Combine your visit with other Old Goa churches as they're all within walking distance

-Carry water and wear comfortable walking shoes as you'll be exploring historical sites on foot
+Carry water and wear comfortable walking shoes as you'll be exploring multiple historical sites

 Tours & Activities at Church of St. Francis of Assisi